ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 .. todo::
-  - Unclear how patients are assigned mono or combo therapy and probability of assignment
+  - Unclear how simulants are assigned mono or combo therapy and probability of assignment
   - Need to figure out how treatment effect works